gatling/gatling/src/sphinx/realtime_monitoring/index.rst

 FrontLine
 =========

-`FrontLine <https://gatling.io/gatling-frontline/>`_ is a commercial product from GatlingCorp, the company behind Gatling.
+`FrontLine <https://gatling.io/gatling-frontline/>`__ is a commercial product from GatlingCorp, the company behind Gatling.

-Amongst other features like clustering support, advanced integration with CI tools (Jenkins, TeamCity and Bamboo) and with Grafana, FrontLine offers entreprise-grade realtime monitoring and metrics persistence.
+Amongst other features like clustering support, MQTT support, advanced integration with CI tools (Jenkins, TeamCity and Bamboo) and with Grafana, FrontLine offers entreprise-grade realtime monitoring and metrics persistence.

 .. image:: img/frontline.png